 Tinnitus is an annoying condition that causes ringing in the ears.

-It’s not fully understood whether tinnitus is ear-related or brain-related, but at least for some, taurine can almost completely eliminate it.
-(46)
+It’s not fully understood whether tinnitus is ear-related or brain-related, but, at least for some, taurine can provide substantial relief.

 Taurine is the most important and abundant amino acid in the heart.

-It decreases insulin resistance and helps to offset significant side effects of diabetes such as retinopathy, neuropathy, and kidney damage.
-(52)
+Taurine supplementation can decrease insulin resistance and help offset significant side effects of diabetes such as retinopathy, neuropathy, and kidney damage.

 Taurine for MSG Reactions